corvus-dotnet/Corvus.JsonSchema/docs/GettingStartedWithJsonSchemaCodeGeneration.md

 Utf8JsonWriter writer;
 michaelOldroyd.WriteTo(writer);
 ```

+This is the most efficient approach, and minimizes allocations.

 But we also provide a simple `Serialize()` extension method to turn your output into a string.